mrkale/NodeMCU-Modules/README.md

 <a id="wifista"></a>
 ##wifista
 Module manages the routine actions at the connecting to a Wifi network.
 After successful connection the module can be released from memory in a callback function, if its constants and functions are not needed in an application altogether.
 The callback function can start subsequent activities of an application as well.

+<a id="compileall"></a>
+##compileall
+Module compiles all Lua scripts except excluded ones.
+Script "*init.lua*" is implicitly excluded from the compilation.
+Module implicitly compiles itself as well. *After compilation the module releases itself, because it is not more needed.*